javiertuya/dashgit/README.md

 The requests made against the repositories get the most recent work items that fit on a single response page, that is enough for the most common use case to display the open work items regarding the user.
 Moreover, the data displayed can be restricted by setting any of the following parameters:
-- `Max age`: Filters out the work items that are older than the days specified.
+- `Max age`: Filters out the work items that are older than the number of days specified.
 - `Filter if Label`: Filters out the work items that contain the label specified.

 ### Status cache configuration